Kam-Ya/OS-lab/README.md

 2. Lab2 **Scheduling**
     - Analytical questions and answers covered
     - 1 programming question:
         1. Design and implement a multi-level queue with priority levels 1, 2, and 3.
-Give system processes a higher priority than user processes, consider processes to have fixed priority
+Give system processes a higher priority than user processes, consider processes to have fixed priority.
+Each queue should have its own scheduling scheme